Jyothishjoy/Solvent_QM-MM_Dynamics/README.md

 # Solvent_QM-MM_Dynamics
 Procedure to run QM/MM Solvent Dynamics using Milo and Gaussian-16/ORCA-6.1

+## Step-O: Packmol Volume Guesser

+Use volume guesser (https://m3g.github.io/packmol/nmols.shtml) to calculate the `boundary_side_length` for the equilibration input.

 ## Step-I: Packing the TS structure with Solvents and Equilibration

 **Local Initialization**